teriyaki2109/photostereo/README.md

 Capture your face with a webcam while displaying each slide one by one.
 Don't move!
 (Put a timer on your slides and capture software!)

 Source code written in C++.
-It requires OpenCV libraries to work.
+It requires OpenCV2.x libraries to work.

 Place the images in the same folder as the binary file Run the program like this: ./photostereo 4